code-423n4/2024-08-phi/docs/users.md

 - Credential Creator Credential Creators can suggest/create an Onchain credential by indexing blockchain data.

-- Curator Curators show support for specific credentials by buying or selling Signals.
-Purchasing Signals helps the protocol understand which credentials are in higher demand.
-This is defined by the bonding curve for each Credential along with how early the Curator bought their signal.
+- Curator Curators show support for specific credentials by buying or selling Shares.
+Purchasing Shares helps the protocol understand which credentials are in higher demand.
+This is defined by the bonding curve for each Credential along with how early the Curator bought their share.

-  Curators also earn a portion of mint fees for the credentials they signal.
+  Curators also earn a portion of mint fees for the credentials

 - Verifier Verifier's help create the logical criteria to verify that the Minter is eligible to claim a credential by querying the user's onchain data.
 Verifier's achieve this by creating the backend validation logic and hosting this